steve-perkins/fitnessjiffy-spring/README.md

 ## Future Technical Roadmap

-Technologies that I plan to add for the 2.0 release:
+Technologies that I plan to add for the 2.0 release include:

 * [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html) (will replace Guava and Joda-Time)
 * [Gradle](http://www.gradle.org/) (will replace Maven, maybe...
 I'm still undecided about this one)